mreider/agilemarkdown/docs/index.md

 ![Alt text](https://monosnap.com/image/SHzG7snkXCH62fG737Y8F9lm8lkXYq.png)

-Use the `am sync` command after you make the change to send the new priority order up to Github.
+Use the `am sync` command after you make the change to keep the Github wiki up to date.

-It's important to understand that the overview page and the order of your stories is regenerated everytime you use `am sync`.
+The overview page and the order of your stories is regenerated everytime you use `am sync`.
 If you move a story to a different section of the list, or delete a story from the list, it will re-appear in the right section the next time you run `am sync`.
 Moving a story to a different section (hangar to gate) will not work unless you change the status of the story in the story file itself, or by using `am change-status`.